node-muneem/muneem/docs/Handler.md

 # Request Handler

-A request handler can be added in 3 ways;
+A request handler can be added from file system or from code;

 ```JavaScript
 const muneem = Muneem({